jamescherti/elispcomp/README.md

                         Emacs `load-path`.
 This option can be used multiple times to include several directories.
   -a, --ensure-native-compile-available, --ensure-native-comp-available
-                        Fail when native compilation is not available.Default: disabled
+                        Fail when native compilation is not available.
 ```

 ## Frequently asked questions